longxuelin/journal/readme.md

 1. Prerequisites
 Before you start using the project, make sure you have the following installed:

-Python (version 3.x recommended)
+Python (version 3.x recommended) —— The Python 3.x version offers better compatibility and performance, supporting the latest features required by the project.
-Streamlit
+Streamlit —— Used for quickly building and deploying data applications, providing a simple interface development experience.
-Pandas
+Pandas —— A powerful data - processing and analysis library for handling CSV data files in the project.
-Supabase Python client
+Supabase Python client —— Facilitates interaction with the Supabase database, enabling data storage and retrieval.

 You can install the required Python packages using pip: